 Understanding Put Credit Spreads

 Put credit spreads are a popular options trading strategy that can be used to generate income from a stock or index that is expected to trade within a certain range.
-This strategy involves selling a put option with a lower strike price and simultaneously buying a put option with a higher strike price, creating a spread.
+This strategy involves selling a put option and simultaneously buying a put option with a lower strike price, creating a spread.
 The net effect is that you collect a premium upfront, while limiting potential losses.

 To better understand how put credit spreads work, let's consider an example.
 Suppose you are interested in trading the stock of a company that is currently trading at $100 per share.
 You believe that the stock is likely to trade within a range of $90 to $110 over the next month.
 To profit from this expected range-bound movement, you decide to enter into a put credit spread trade.

 To set up the put credit spread, you sell a put option with a strike price of $90 and simultaneously buy a put option with a strike price of $85.
 This creates a spread of $5, which is the difference between the strike prices.
 You collect a premium for selling the put option with the lower strike price, which is the maximum potential profit for this trade.

 The downside of this strategy is that it limits potential gains, as the maximum profit is the premium collected.
 The potential loss is limited to the difference between the strike prices minus the premium collected.
 For example, if the stock price falls below $90 minus premium collected, you would begin to lose money on the trade.